DiscourseDB/discoursedb-core/discoursedb-annotation-ui/README.md

 The UI is based on [ReactJS](https://facebook.github.io/react/) and connects to DiscourseDB via [Spring Data REST](http://projects.spring.io/spring-data-rest/).

-In case the ```npm install``` step fails, try to clear your ~/.npm folder.
+In case the ```npm install``` step fails, try to empty your ~/.npm folder.
 This triggers a redownload of libraries which should fix the issue.